rwth-acis/CAE-Frontend/widgets/microserviceSelectWidget/js/yjs/README.md

   * All of our connectors specify an `url` property that defines the connection endpoint of the used connector.
     * All of our connectors also have a default connection endpoint that you can use for development.
   * Have a look at the used connector repository to see all available options.
-* options.sourceDir
+* options.sourceDir (browser only)
-  * Path where all y-* modules are stored.
+  * Path where all y-* modules are stored
   * Defaults to `/bower_components`
   * Not required when running on `nodejs` / `iojs`
-  * When using browserify you can specify all used modules like this:
+  * When using nodejs you need to manually extend Yjs:
 ```
 var Y = require('yjs')
-// you need to require the db, connector, and *all* types you use!
+// you have to require a db, connector, and *all* types you use!
 require('y-memory')(Y)
 require('y-webrtc')(Y)
 require('y-map')(Y)